Privacy Policy

 Disabling cookies

-The effect of disabling cookies depends on which cookies you disable but, in general, the website may not operate properly if all cookies are switched off.
-If you only disable third party cookies, you will not be prevented from making bids or offers on the Platform.
-If you disable all cookies, you will be unable to complete a bid or offer on the Platform.
+The effect of disabling cookies depends on which cookies you disable but, in general, the website or platform may not operate properly if all cookies are switched off.

-If you want to disable cookies on our site, you need to change your website browser settings to reject cookies.
+If you want to disable cookies on our site or platform, you need to change your website browser settings to reject cookies.
 How you can do this will depend on the browser you use.
 Further details on how to disable cookies for the most popular browsers are set out below: –

 For Microsoft Internet Explorer: